Date of Degree

 Copyright 2011 Andres Fernando Forero Gomez

 Forero Gomez, Andres Fernando.
-"Crítica y nostalgia en la narrativa de Fernando Vallejo: una forma de afrontar la crisis de la modernidad.." doctoral dissertation, University of Iowa, 2011.
+"Crítica y nostalgia en la narrativa de Fernando Vallejo: una forma de afrontar la crisis de la modernidad.."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.